 Diet and Nutrition

-Treatment side effects like fatigue, nausea, and vomiting can make it incredibly difficult to get the fuel your body needs.
-This can make fatigue and weakness even worse and not allow your body to recover.
+Side effects of mesothelioma treatment like fatigue, nausea, and vomiting can make it incredibly difficult to get the nutrients your body needs.

 Mesothelioma nurse Amy Fair shares these 5 nutrition tips: